ricardoyanez/grazing/README.md

 ## License

-The wrappers to substitute the NAG libraries in GRAZING were written by Ricardo Yanez &lt;ricardo.yanez@calel.org&gt; and licensed under the [GNU General Public License (GPL) version 2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html) or later.
+The routines and wrappers to substitute the NAG routines in GRAZING were written by Ricardo Yanez &lt;ricardo.yanez@calel.org&gt; and licensed under the [GNU General Public License (GPL) version 2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html) or later.